RetroDECK/ES-DE/USERGUIDE-DEV.md

 ~/ROMs/laserdisc/lair.daphne/lair.txt
 ```

-**Singe games**
+**Singe games in legacy format**

-Singe games work a bit differently compared to Daphne games.
+Singe games in the legacy format work a bit differently compared to Daphne games.
 They come packaged with a lot of files and the game directories normally just consist of the game names, such as:
 ```
 ~/ROMs/laserdisc/fireandice/
 ~/ROMs/laserdisc/mononoke/